Connecticut Paralysis Legal Advocacy

 Paralysis can occur in even seemingly minor accidents.
 All it takes is a certain amount of pressure or bruising to the spinal cord or hyperextending it in the wrong manner.
 If this occurs, the damage is often permanent.
 The responsible party should not be able to simply walk away from the damage they caused and leave you to deal with the mountains of medical bills and the potential of never working again.
 The party should be held accountable for their actions in causing your paralysis.

-If you or a loved one have been rendered paralyzed from the negligent actions of another person, do not hesitate to contact the experienced Connecticut paralysis lawyers of Eagan, Donohue, Van Dyke, & Falsey.
-Our attorneys have years of experience in handling accident cases and understand how devastating paralysis can be to anyone.
-However, we work not only with skilled attorneys who work hard to build a case, but also with counselors who can assist you in working through your injuries.
+If you or a loved one has been rendered paralyzed from the negligent actions of another person, do not hesitate to contact our experienced legal team at Eagan & Donohue.
+We have years of experience in handling accident cases and understand how devastating paralysis can be to anyone.
+As part of our approach, we have a goal that you will work not only with skilled legal professionals who work hard to build a case for you, but also with counselors who can assist you in working through your injuries.
 Contact our West Hartford office today for your initial free consultation.